Everyone talks about entries. Few master exits.

 Selling Winners Too Early

 You finally catch a breakout.
-Profit hits +10% - panic.
+Profit hits +10% - panic sets in.

 Holding Losers Too Long